WeblateOrg/weblate/docs/admin/install.rst

    gpg:                using RSA key 87E673AF83F6C3A0C344C8C3F4AA229D4D58C245
    gpg: Can't check signature: public key not found

-As you can see GPG complains that it does not know the public key.
-At this point you should do one of the following steps:
+As you can tell, GPG complains that it does not know the public key.
+At this point you should perform one of the following steps:

 * Use `wkd` to download the key: